quorumcontrol/tupelo-docs/docs/whitepaper.md

 ```

 At the end of cycle $$C$$, rewards for cycle $$C-6$$ are calculated from the retained conflict sets for which the Signer participated as a Rewards Committee member.
 The signatures map has one entry for each of the Signer’s retained conflict sets, identified by the tip it extends.
 Whereas each Signer’s reported signatures for any given tip may differ, the union of their signature sets is used for the purpose of assessing rewards.
-This prevents a byzantine subset of $$RT$$ from excluding any honest signer from getting their reward.
+This prevents a byzantine subset of $$R_T$$ from excluding any honest signer from getting their reward.
 As long as the honest signer’s signature has been aggregated into at least one `REWARDS_REPORT` transaction, they will receive their reward.

 #### Slashing